5 At age 14 year, children watch the most "harmful" content, with 25% stating they see inappropriate videos every day.

-# 5 14 year olds see the most harmful content, with 25% stating they see inappropriate videos every day.
+# 5 At age 14 year, children watch the most "harmful" content, with 25% stating they see inappropriate videos every day.

-In our day and age, the odds are staked against our children, but these sobering stats should not make us fearful.
+In our day and age, the odds are stacked against our children.
+These sobering stats should not make us fearful.
 Instead, we need to step up to the plate and engage our kids in healthy conversations.
-Research has shown that the best preventative measures against porn consumption are warm and open conversations at home.
+Research has shown that the best preventative measures against porn consumption among children are warm and open conversations at home.

 Where do we go from here?

 There is no secret serum, but there is a journey and path forward.
 Too often we search for the quick and easy solutions to our problems.
 Try parenting dishwasher free for a week and you will know what I am talking about.
 However, the problem we are facing is waged in the depths of the mind and heart.
 “The wiring of the brain becomes the playbook of the heart.
 What we thread our brains to online becomes how we live and love offline.”
 This means that our approach to solving this problem has to go deeper than the depths of the problem.
 We have to speak into the hearts and minds of this rising generation to empower them with an inner strength to reject exploitation online and discover a path forward that supports who they are, what they are about and where they are going.

 It is up to us to open the door of conversation, to let our children know that they can land softly with us, no matter what they have encountered online.
 There is an invitation to respond calm and collected.
 If we understand the "why" of the fight against porn for ourselves, we can inspire our children to discover it too.